A group of people standing on a balcony overlooking a city.

 John Waller

-As Managing Director of Gensler Detroit, John oversees design, client development, and strategic growth.
+As Co-Managing Director of Gensler Detroit, John oversees design, client development, and strategic growth.
 With expertise in the “business of design thinking,” he is driven by a passion for helping clients align their most valuable assets — people and place — through the creation of award-winning spaces that support organizational mission and position them to grow and embrace future opportunities.
 Contact him at .